shrtyk/kv-store/README.md

 - **Simple HTTP API**: Provides a straightforward RESTful interface for `PUT`, `GET`, and `DELETE` operations.
 - **Concurrent & Performant**: Utilizes a sharded map to minimize lock contention, allowing it to handle high-throughput workloads efficiently.
-- **Durable Persistence**: Implements a Write-Ahead Log (WAL) to ensure that no data is lost.
+- **Durable Persistence**: Implements a Write-Ahead Log (WAL) using Protocol Buffers to ensure that no data is lost in a compact and efficient binary format.
 - **Fast Recovery**: Periodically creates snapshots of the data to compact the WAL, ensuring quick restarts.
+Snapshots also use Protocol Buffers for efficient storage.
 - **Built-in Observability**: Comes with a pre-configured Grafana dashboard for monitoring key performance metrics via Prometheus.

 ## Architecture and Design Decisions